enenis/React-Native-Food-Store/README.md

 <img src="https://user-images.githubusercontent.com/99321522/219327883-24ae568e-ba19-4a96-adff-a85fccbe6a36.png" width="350" height="700" />
 <br>
 <hr>
 <small>Thank you so much for reading and reviewing this far.
-Don2t forget the follow me...</small><br>
+Don't forget the follow me...</small><br>
 ~Enis Kayra Yavuz
 enenissoftware
 <hr>